This is the most complete guide to Uber car accident claims and settlements online.

 - Was engaged in a ride, or simply had the app on but wasn’t engaged in a ride

-If they insist on confidentiality, and the Uber driver gets hit with a judgment against him for above the bodily injury liability (BIL) limits, the Uber driver can sue James River for the difference that he or she will owe.
+If Uber or its insurance company insists on confidentiality, they may be putting their insured at risk.
+Let’s assume that someone sues the Uber driver and gets a judgment against him (or her) for above the bodily injury liability (BIL) limits.
+In this case, the Uber driver can sue Uber’s insurance company for acting in bad faith.
+The Uber driver can sue for the difference that he or she will owe the person who was injured.

 How Long Does it Take for Uber’s Insurer to Send the Check After You Settle the Claim?

-Whether you’re dealing with Progressive or James River Insurance Company as Uber’s insurer, you should get the check pretty quickly after you’ve settled the case.
+Whether you’re dealing with Progressive or another one of Uber’s insurance companies, you should get the check pretty quickly after you’ve settled the case.
 This assumes that you’ve sent them a signed release.

 Here’s a tip that has helped me get settlement checks fast from Progressive.
-(I haven’t used it in an Uber case, but it should apply equally.)
+(I have not used it in an Uber case.
+However, it should apply to Uber accident claims.)

 Immediately before you are about to accept Progressive’s settlement offer, tell them that you’ll only agree to settle it if they can send you the check overnight.
 From my experience, they will agree a good percentage of the time.